On tope graphs of complexes of oriented matroids: Introduction

+The next two sections (\ref{sec:pcminors} and~\ref{sec:signvectors}) are preliminaries dedicated on the one hand to partial cubes and on the other hand to systems of sign vectors.
+They can be skipped and looked back at when necessary.
+Apart from this purpose a couple of results of independent interest are given in Section~\ref{sec:pcminors}.

 In Section~\ref{sec:pcminors} we introduce partial cubes with some more care, as well as metric subgraphs such as convex, gated, antipodal, and affine subgraphs and we discuss their behavior with respect to pc-minors and expansions.
-Moreover, we discuss zone graphs of partial cubes, which plays a role in part of our proof.
-Also, we devise a polynomial time algorithm for checking if a given partial cube has another one as a pc-minor (Proposition~\ref{prop:polyminor}).
+This section is quite technical and heavy in definitions since it introduces all the necessary background and auxiliary lemmas, that are needed for the rest of the paper.
+We discuss zone graphs of partial cubes, which play a role in part of our proof.
+We devise a polynomial time algorithm for checking if a given partial cube has another one as a pc-minor (Proposition~\ref{prop:polyminor}).
 We give an expansion procedure of how to construct all antipodal partial cubes from a single vertex (Lemma~\ref{lem:antipodalexpansion}) and provide an intrinsic characterization of affine partial cubes (Proposition~\ref{prop:affinepc}).

 Section~\ref{sec:signvectors} is dedicated to the introduction of the systems of sign-vectors relevant to this paper, i.e.~COMs, OMs, AOMs, and LOPs, and their behavior under the usual minor-relations.
+Also, here quite some amount of definitions is introduced, that however coincides with the standard such as given in~\cite{Ban-15}.

 In Section~\ref{sec:alltogethernow} we bring the content of the first two sections together and explain how systems of sign-vectors lead to partial cubes and vice versa.
 We show how metric properties of subgraphs and pc-minors correspond to axiomatic properties and minor relations of systems of sign-vectors.
-In particular we prove that in tope graphs of COMs all antipodal subgraphs are gated (Theorem~\ref{thm:dictionaryOMC}), and characterize tope graphs of OMs, AOMs, and LOPs as special tope graphs of COMs.
-Theorem~\ref{thm:dictionaryOMC} gives the first implication for our characterization theorem.
+In particular we prove that tope graphs of COMs are antipodally gated (Theorem~\ref{thm:dictionaryOMC}), and characterize tope graphs of OMs, AOMs, and LOPs as special tope graphs of COMs.
+Theorem~\ref{thm:dictionaryOMC} gives the first implication for our characterization theorem (Theorem~\ref{thm:main}).